 - Internship emphasis.
-Students are placed in a variety of legal settings and have found internships in law firms of all sizes: corporations, insurance companies, real estate companies, legal aid providers, prosecutor's offices, public defender's offices, and other government agencies.
+Students are placed in a variety of legal settings and perform internships in law firms of all sizes, insurance companies, real estate companies, legal aid providers, prosecutor's offices, public defender's offices, and other government agencies.

 - Pre-Law Option.
 The program is an excellent option for students interested in applying to law school.
 The same substantive and procedural courses offered at law schools are offered in Stevenson's program.
 A full-time Paralegal Studies faculty member serves as a dedicated pre-law advisor and assists students with law school applications.
 Graduates who attend law school find that the Paralegal Studies program at Stevenson gives them a competitive advantage.

 The courses listed below are required for completion of the bachelor's degree in paralegal studies.
 Students must also complete the requirements for the Stevenson core curriculum.
 Specific pre- and co-requisites for each course are listed in the course descriptions.
 Typically, students will take lower-level (100- and 200- level) courses in their freshman or sophomore years, and upper-level (300- and 400- level) courses in their junior or senior years.

 - LAW 102 Introduction to Legal Studies

 - LAW 114 Estates and Trusts

 - LAW 120 Contract Law

 - LAW 125 Legal Research and Writing I